 To be admitted to this Honours programme, please contact the programme coordinator of one of the two Master’s programmes involved.
 Your application will then be considered by the programme leaders of both Master’s programmes.
 You also need to be enrolled in both the participating Master’s programmes.
 For Dutch or EU/EER-students there is no additional tuition fee.

-For more information, please consult the OER or contact one the Master’s programme coordinators (see: contact).
+For more information, please consult the Education and Examinations Regulations (Article 5.13.5) or contact one the Master’s programme coordinators.

 The Honours programme Quantative Biology offers students extra challenge in the field of Quantative Biology and Computational Life Sciences.